 - Motives behind the project – NPfIT was always a massively political top-down project.
 It needed to be a bottom-up project.
 For this reason, it would still need a change of government before things were halted.
 This is what happened when the Conservative party took office in 2010.
 NPFiT was scrapped in September 2011

 - Urgency and haste of the project – Contracts and the attempted implementation were done too fast with insufficient planning.
 Speed and efficiency of the contracting process was ironically praised

-- One size fits all mentality – the sheer size and operational diversity of the NHS meant it was unrealistic to expect off-the-shelf software to fit every Trust without significant work, development, and expense
+- One size fits all mentality – the sheer volume and operational diversity of the NHS meant it was unrealistic to expect off-the-shelf software to suit every Trust without significant work, development, and expense

-- Engagement – from the outset there was a lack of end user engagement, whether from clinical or non-clinical end users.
+- Engagement – from the outset there was a lack of end-user involvement, whether from clinical or non-clinical end users.
 Excellent stakeholder consultation and in particular end-user discussion and buy-in is critical to the success of any project.
 This lead to an almost hostile user base

 - Set up to fail? – Structured in such a way NPfIT made service providers work in lots.
 Doing this meant that if one service provider failed in a region, another could be swapped in or out.